DevArpan7/DevArpan7/README.md

 - 👋 Hi, I’m @DevArpan7
-- 👀 I’m interested in JS, Vue, Laravel, php
+- 👀 I’m interested in JS, Angular, Node, Mongo, Laravel, php
-- 🌱 I’m currently learning Vue Js
+- 🌱 I’m currently learning Node Js

 <!---
 DevArpan7/DevArpan7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.